citrusframework/citrus/src/manual/run.md

 For more information on TestNG please visit the official homepage, where you find a complete reference documentation.

 You might have noticed that the example above loads test cases from XML.
 This is why we are using the **@CitrusXmlTest** annotation.
 Again this approach is for people that want to write no Java code.
 The test logic is then provided in the XML test definition.
-We discuss XML tests in Citrus in more detail in[run-xml-tests](run-xml-tests).
+We discuss XML tests in Citrus in more detail in [run-xml-tests](run-xml-tests).
 Next lets have a look at a TestNG Java DSL test.

 When writing tests in pure Java we have pretty much the exact same logic that applies to executing Citrus test cases.
 The Citrus test extends from a TestNG base class and uses the normal **@Test** annotations on method or class level.
 Here is a short sample TestNG Java class for this: